navchetna/Gaudi-Training/speech-recognition/inference/README.md

 A **Sequence-to-Sequence (Seq2Seq) model** in **Automatic Speech Recognition (ASR)** maps an input audio sequence to a text sequence using an **encoder-decoder architecture**, often with attention mechanisms.
 Unlike CTC, Seq2Seq models generate outputs autoregressively, making them more powerful for capturing context but also more computationally intensive.

-The following example shows how to do inference with the Whisper small checkpoint on the Hindi subset of Common Voice 11 using 1 HPU devices in half-precision:
+The following example shows how to do inference with the Whisper small checkpoint on the Hindi subset of Common Voice 11 using 1 HPU device in half-precision:

 ```sh
 python optimum-habana/examples/speech-recognition/run_speech_recognition_seq2seq.py \